Dialexio/OTA-Catalog-Parser/README.md

 ## License Information
 This program is distributed under the [MIT License](http://opensource.org/licenses/MIT).

+This program uses [com.java.dd-plist](https://github.com/3breadt/dd-plist).
+It is distributed under the [MIT License](http://opensource.org/licenses/MIT).

+This program uses binaries from [SWT](http://www.eclipse.org/swt/).
+SWT is distributed under the [Eclipse Public License 1.0](http://www.eclipse.org/legal/epl-v10.html); source code may be acquired from the SWT website.

-This program makes use of [com.java.dd-plist](https://github.com/3breadt/dd-plist), which is also distributed under the MIT License by its author.
+This program uses binaries from [SWTJar](http://mchr3k.github.io/swtjar/).
+SWTJar is distributed under the [Eclipse Public License 1.0](http://www.eclipse.org/legal/epl-v10.html); source code may be acquired from its [GitHub repo](https://github.com/mchr3k/swtjar).